rubocop/rubocop/manual/cops_style.md

 * [https://github.com/bbatsov/ruby-style-guide#hash-literals](https://github.com/bbatsov/ruby-style-guide#hash-literals)

-## Style/HeredocDelimiters
+## Style/HeredocDelimiterNaming

 Enabled by default | Supports autocorrection
 --- | ---
 Enabled | No

 This cop checks that your heredocs are using meaningful delimiters.
-By default it disallows `END`, and can be configured through blacklisting additional delimiters.
+By default it disallows `END` and `EO*`, and can be configured through blacklisting additional delimiters.

 ### Example